jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 Linux uses a utility called **Cron** for task scheduling, allowing applications, scripts, or commands to run automatically at specified intervals.
 These scheduled tasks, known as **Cron jobs**, are often used for automating functions like backups or system updates.
 The **crontab** file is a configuration file used by Cron to store and track Cron jobs.

-Cron jobs can be executed by any system user,  but try to target cron jobs that have been configured to run as the root user since a root-configured Cron job will run whatever script/command as the root user.
-To elevate our privileges, we will need to find and identify cron jobs scheduled by the root user or the files being processed by the cron job.

 Cron jobs can be configured in several locations depending on the user and purpose:
 1. **User-Specific Cron Jobs**: Each user has their own crontab file, which can be listed with: `crontab -u <username> -l`.These jobs are also stored in `/var/spool/cron/` with files named after each user (e.g., `/var/spool/cron/root` for root's Cron jobs).`
 2. **System-Wide Cron Jobs**: The system-wide `crontab` file, located at `/etc/crontab`, allows scheduling for any user.
 It specifies both the timing of jobs and the user who will execute them.